MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-arm.md

 ## Deploy the template

 To deploy the template, use either Azure CLI or Azure PowerShell.
 Use the resource group you created.
 Give a name to the deployment so you can easily identify it in the deployment history.
 Replace `{provide-the-path-to-the-template-file}` and the curly braces `{}` with the path to your template file.
 Furthermore, replace `{provide-app-name}` and `{provide-location}` with values for the overall application name and the location where the workspace should reside.
+Please note that the app name should only contain letters.

 # [Azure CLI](#tab/azure-cli)